 Congratulations and thank you for all your hard work!

 On Saturday, September 20, 2014, the Atlanta Office participated in the 2014 Metro Atlanta Heart Walk and 5k.
 Our team of 28 people raised over $2,500 for the American Heart Association, and walked to promote physical activity and to build healthier lives, free of cardiovascular disease and stroke.

 Mauldin & Jenkins was a sponsor for the 2014 GCAPP Empower Party hosted by Jane Fonda.
 Cocktails, dinner, and the Atlanta World premiere of This is Where I Leave You were enjoyed at the High Museum of Art & Rick Theatre on Thursday, September 11.
 MJ Alexander and Alesia Howell from our Atlanta office attended the event and even managed to snap a photo op with Jane Fonda herself!

 The Family Medical Advocate Project is Project Giving’s primary emphasis and our year-round initiative.
 We “Build Bridges of Hope” for families who are suffering from chronic medical illnesses.

 Project Giving “RETRO NIGHT GLOW” 5K/10K/1 Mile fun run, 70’s/80’s concert, & kids’ fest, is Project Givings annual fall fund raising event.
 It is held annually during the month of October and is a Family Fun Event for ALL ages.
 The festivities took place this past Saturday, September 6 in Macon, GA!
 For more information about Project Giving and the event, visit their website.

-Eight people from the Albany office participated in the run/walk, and 11 who volunteered to work before the event stuffing participant packets or during the event cheering and providing traffic assistance at a mile maker.
+Eight people from the Macon office participated in the run/walk, and 11 who volunteered to work before the event stuffing participant packets or during the event cheering and providing traffic assistance at a mile maker.